 The legalization of California’s medical and adult-use cannabis market has led to the daunting task of implementing statewide regulations for the largest cannabis market in the world.
-The Bureau of Cannabis Control (BCC) is the lead regulatory authority responsible for licensing and overseeing commercial businesses involved in each step of the supply chain.
+The Department of Cannabis Control (DCC) is the lead regulatory authority responsible for licensing and overseeing commercial businesses involved in each step of the supply chain.
 More information regarding testing requirements can be found here in the California Code of Regulations under Title 16, Division 42, Chapter 6.
 Testing Laboratories.

 Testing regulations require all batches of finished products to be sampled and tested by an accredited third party laboratory to ensure safety and dosing accuracy.
 As of December 31, 2018, all cannabis and cannabis products are required to be in compliance with Phase 3 testing regulations.